-Mater Academy Central, Inc. renewed a promissory note from a financial institution on June 27, 2019 with a principal balance of \$2,500,000 for purposes of providing working capital to the School.
-The School shares the \$2,500,000 revolving line of credit with Mater Brighton Lakes Academy and Mater Palms Academy, both Charter Schools under Mater Academy Central, Inc. The facility bears an interest rate of 1.95% per annum and is due in full with all accrued interest at maturity on July 1, 2020.
-The line of credit is secured by a certificate of deposit in the name of Mater Academy Inc. As of June 30, 2019, the outstanding balance that pertains to the School is \$1,096,360.
+Mater Academy Central, Inc. renewed a promissory note from a financial institution on August 4, 2020 with a principal balance of \$2,500,000 for purposes of providing working capital to the School.
+The School shares the \$2,500,000 revolving line of credit with Mater Brighton Lakes Academy and Mater Palms Academy, charter schools under Mater Academy Central, Inc. The facility bears an interest rate of 1.95% per annum and is due in full with all accrued interest at maturity on February 1, 2021.
+The line of credit is secured by a certificate of deposit in the name of Mater Academy Inc. As of June 30, 2020, the outstanding balance that pertains to the School is \$1,096,360.
+In the event an instance of default is not remedied, the underlying collateral may be forfeited.